Course Outline

 Audience

-• Machine learning engineers working in government agencies
+• Machine learning engineers for government projects.

 14 Hours